MileHacker Logo

 Overwater Restaurants

-Many restaurants sit on stilts over the water, with fresh seafood and ocean views.
+Many restaurants sit on stilts over the water, with fresh seafood and the sea views.
 This is a signature Bocas experience.

 These locations create an unique ambiance.